What is an STP?

 STPs have allowed areas to think about long-term solutions to local workforce challenges, as well as supporting staff to develop their skills and provide the best care possible for patients.

 What will happen next?

-In 2016 each area began to discuss their proposals with local staff and communities.
+In 2016 each STP area began to discuss its proposals with local staff and communities.

-All proposals are published and every STP needs to intensify this engagement – the involvement of clinicians will be crucial.
-Where possible, they will draw on networks established by medical royal colleges, trade unions, the voluntary and community sector, and others.
+Since all proposals were published in 2017, STPs have begun to intensify this engagement – the involvement of clinicians is a crucial part of this.
+Where possible, they are drawing on networks established by medical royal colleges, trade unions, the voluntary and community sector, and others.

 NHS England, NHS Improvement and other national bodies will take further steps to strengthen collaboration around STPs in 2017, including:

 - Reviewing STP requests for extra capital funding, and deciding which ones can be funded;

 - Encouraging STPs to learn from each other;